-BUS312 Marketing for Artists in a Digital AGE (3 credits) Fall
+MKT321 Digital Marketing (3 credits) Fall

-This course explores the dynamic, interactive and ever evolving field of Internet/Digital marketing for artists.
+This course explores the dynamic, interactive and ever evolving field of Internet/Digital marketing.
 Particular attention will be given to examining Internet marketing models, understanding consumer online behavior, designing effective online content, and implementing interactive marketing campaigns.
 The course will combine theory and practice in an interactive environment.
 Class work will be supplemented by real world exercises and guest lectures from experienced practitioners.